1 - Overview

 Table.
 Event Streams detailed information items

-On the Event Streams List page, you can view the tag information of the selected resource, and you can add, modify, or delete it.
+Event Streams List page lets you view the tag information of the selected resource, and you can add, modify, or delete it.

 CategoryDetailed description